Wisconsin Women Making History

 The Wisconsin Women Making History Project is an innovative public media initiative designed to advocate, connect, and empower women, girls and their allies across the state to celebrate women as leaders, innovators, and scholars who have transformed our state.
 The project is part of the national PBS/ITVS Women and Girls Lead multi-year initiative.
 Women and girls everywhere are becoming leaders in business, the arts, science, and politics – yet they lack equal opportunities worldwide.
 Women and Girls Lead responded to this gap with a public media campaign that used documentary films to showcase extraordinary women and girls who are changing the world.
 In collaboration with NGOs, public television, and media partners, Women and Girls Lead engaged audiences and sparked activities that promoted leadership development, violence prevention, and economic empowerment.

 Wisconsin women and girls have historically stepped into leadership roles, worked to improve their communities, and innovated in science, the arts, business and governance.
 The Wisconsin Women Making History Project will create an online hall of honor, featuring stories of significant Wisconsin women of note or who represent the vital role women have played in the history of Wisconsin.
-Through partnerships with the Wisconsin Historical Society, Wisconsin Humanities Council, Wisconsin Media Lab, and the UW Women’s Studies Consortium, communities will become in engaged in honoring the women of Wisconsin’s past and guiding tomorrow’s leaders.
+Through partnerships with the Wisconsin Historical Society, Wisconsin Humanities Council, PBS Wisconsin Education, and the UW Women’s Studies Consortium, communities will become in engaged in honoring the women of Wisconsin’s past and guiding tomorrow’s leaders.

 Nominate a Wisconsin woman